sukhnidhey-films/heritage/HeritageDocumentationConservationSystem.md

 9. The winning story and origin (player) is the member whose story has the highest number of carriers or the largest CarrierCount value.
 10. The second winner is the player who has the highest StoryCount value.
 He/she has been the carrier of the maximum number of stories in the group during the game.

+##### Optimizations for Game Code Algorithm

+A number of optimizations for the number of players, the number of stories in the beginning, etc can be worked out using mathematical analysis.
+However, it is important to ensure that the algorithm remains simple and memorable, with as few decision blocks as possible.

+An excessive use of complex decision-making complicates the game.
+Besides, a game might imitate a computer program but the human factor necessitates that adequate autonomy be left with the players.

 ## The Decentralized and Redundant Indexing Mechanism